 Utah Solar Overview

 Thanks to falling costs, favorable policies, and money-saving tax credits, solar in Utah is hot right now.
-The Beehive State has one of the fastest growing solar markets in the United States and ranked first in the country for solar growth last year.
+The solar market in the Beehive State is one of the fastest growing in the United States, and Utah and ranked first in the country for solar growth last year.

 Here’s an at-a-glance description of the current benefits and drawbacks of switching to solar in Utah: